wp-plugins/ad-injection/readme.txt

 2. Add a disable_adverts custom field to the post/page containing the contact form and set the value to 1 (the number one as a single digit).
 3. Add a tag to the page to mean that it shouldn't have adverts, and then add that tag to the tag filtering condition in the global settings area of the plugin configuration page.

+= How can I put ads on category (or other archive pages)? =

+The top, random and bottom ads can be placed into the category pages.
+Category pages are a type of archive.

+On the main settings page for Ad Injection just enter the number of adverts you want on these page types using the Archives column in the 'Ad placement settings' section.

+Ads will only appear on archives/category pages if you are showing the full post contents on these pages.
+They won't work if you are showing excerpts.

 = My adverts are overlapping with other page elements (e.g. images) =

 You can try defining the 'clear' display setting so that multiple floated parts of your page do not overlap.